Sholontla/PlatformScienceCodeExercise-/README.md

     - Linux

 Project OverView:
 .
-This service use some basic logic to apply "Daily Revenue" for every topic/order consume by Kafka queues and rednder the data into a timeline chart using CORS and Next.js as a primary forntEnd framework .
-Also use Redis as Caching system to presist the data from the cosumer side.
+This service use some basic logic to apply "Daily Revenue" for every topic/order consume by Kafka and render the data into a timeline chart using CORS and Next.js as a primary forntEnd framework.
+.
+Redis as Caching system to presist the data from the cosumer side ans will have a time limite to store data for 1 hour.
+\*\*\*Note: Redis services is only implemented over a high level of configuration and logic, depends on the busniess logic will change.

 Post
 http://localhost:1003/finance/:param